StudioFuel/wp-paginate/readme.txt

 == Frequently Asked Questions ==

-=How can I override the default pagination settings?=
+= How can I override the default pagination settings? =

 The `wp_paginate()` function takes one optional argument, in query string format, which allows you to override the global settings.
 The available options are: